rizinorg/rizin/librz/inquiry/README.md

 ## TODO

 * fix leaks
-* rename interp to absint
-* rename valueabstraction to valuedomain
 * update tests
 * branch (with bsd- prefix and so on) and remove everything that should not be merged at first
 * rebase/squash abstr-intr-prototype on top of new branch